 Seventeen years later, the original four colleges and 13 additional information schools formally voted to approve the iSchools Charter, all joining the cooperative effort to advance and understand the rapidly changing field.
 The flood of digital data in the 1990's validated the mission of iSchools Caucus (today comprised of 25 members) and reintroduced the importance of information management to the public eye.

 Businesses, individuals and even the government depend on technology to function on a day-to-day basis.
 Internet use has grown from 16 million users in 1995 to more than 3.1 billion users in 2015.

-The 2016 iConference will take place Sunday, March 20 through Wednesday, March 23, 2016.
-Hosted by the Drexel University College of Computing & Informatics, this will be the 11th event in the iConference series.
-Our theme of “Partnership in Society” examines the integral roles that information science and the contemporary iSchool movement play in addressing information challenges that permeate the fabric of society.
-Visit the iConference webpage to learn more
+In March 2016, Drexel University hosted more than 460 information scholars and professionals at the 11th iConference in Philadelphia.
+The conference's theme of “Partnership in Society” examined the integral roles that information science and the contemporary iSchool movement play in addressing information challenges that permeate the fabric of society.
+Click here to read more